Catholic tradition for life’s journey

 Thank you for your interest in Eucharistic Adoration.

 Eucharistic Adoration began at St. Stephen’s in the year 2000.
 The chapel is open to anyone who desires to spend quiet time in prayer, meditation, or reading.

-- Located across from Stephen’s Marketplace next to the Holy Cross Chapel
+- Located across from the nursery, next to the Holy Cross Chapel

 - Entrance during daytime hours is through the East doors or Office Entrance

 Volunteers for Adoration willfully make a weekly one-hour commitment.
 If you would like to make a commitment of one hour each week, you can download the form or you may fill out a card located in the basket by the Adoration Chapel, drop it in the Sunday collection basket or bring it to the parish office.
 You may also call the parish office and leave your name and phone number and one of the Adoration Coordinators will contact you.

 Just as you can’t be exposed to the sun without receiving its rays, neither can you come to Jesus exposed in the Blessed Sacrament without receiving the Divine Rays of His Grace, His Love, His Peace.